General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks

 \section{Introduction}

 Magnetars are a class of young, highly magnetised, and slowly rotating neutron stars \citep{Thompson1995, Thompson1996}.
 They are observed mainly in X-rays, either through unpredictable, explosive transients (short bursts, outbursts, giant flares) or through persistent, pulsed thermal emissions \citep{Turolla2015, Kaspi2017}.
 Both types of activity are thought to be linked to twisted, magnetospheric substructure \citep{thomp02, Beloborodov2007}.
 These currents are thought to be sourced by the displacement of field-line footpoints instigated by mechanical stresses applied to the crust.
-Stress buildup can take place either abruptly, via starquakes \cite[e.g.][]{franco00}, or gradually, due to elastic/plastic motions \cite[e.g.][]{Lander2019}, such that a magnetospheric instability arises once a critical threshold is breached.
-Observational \citep{Tiengo2013, Younes2022} and theoretical \citep{Beloborodov2009,Perna2011} evidence suggests that twists develop in localised regions, forming magnetospheric loops akin those in the solar corona.
+Stress accumulation is typically considered a gradual process driven by the interior field evolution, continuing until a critical threshold is breached.
+At this point, stresses are rapidly released (typically on much faster timescales) via abrupt starquakes \cite[e.g.][]{Perna2011,Pons11,franco00}, plastic motions \cite[e.g.][]{Lander2019}, or magnetospheric instabilities \citep{Carrasco2019}.
+Observational \citep{Tiengo2013, Younes2022} and theoretical \citep{Beloborodov2009} evidence suggests that twists develop in localised regions, forming magnetospheric loops akin those in the solar corona.